josecarlosgt/Web-Design-and-Development/README.md

 ## Task 10: Structuring content using articles

-[article](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/article): represents self-contained content.
+The [article element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/article) represents self-contained content.
 This means \<article\> content could be removed from the page and put on other pages and still make sense on its own.
 Thus, content inside an \<article\> element should be intended to be independently distributable or reusable.
 Content inside \<article\> is also intended to change often (e.g., online publications such as blogs, magazine articles, and event listings).
 Thus, this tag tells search engines the content it contains changes often and put more weight on the text it contains compared to other site elements.

 Each \<article\> should be identified, typically by including a heading as a child of the \<article\> element.